ChangePool/cardano-improvement-proposals/incentives/response.md

 The _Analysis of Cardano's Incentive Mechanism_ report aims to assess the economic health and performance of Cardano’s stake pool incentive scheme, including the delegation model used to define network security.

-The report makes assumptions about how people are motivated and provides important information on the long-term effects of the incentive mechanism on the health and wellbeing of individual stake pool operators (SPOs) as well as the social network of SPOs.
+The report offers assumptions about how people are motivated while providing important information on the long-term effects of the incentive mechanism on the health and wellbeing of stake pool operators (SPOs).

 ## Motivation

-The report identifies disillusionment within the community of stake pool operators as a core theme.
+The report splits Cardano technology development from processes of human interaction and relationship, when the two are interconnected.
+The report identifies disillusionment within the social network of stake pool operators as a core theme and concludes that tweaking the system with targeted revisions would resolve the root causes.

+If organizational change does not occur in a timely fashion, the opportunity for things to go wrong and individuals to become disillusioned increases (Aamodt, 2010).
+Disillusioned SPOs may stop cooperating (Beck et al, 1979).

 ## Specification

 ## Rationale

-## Resources
+## References

+Aamodt, M. G. (2010).
+Industrial/Organizational Psychology: An Applied Approach (6th ed.).
+Belmont, CA: Wadsworth.

+Beck, A. T., Rush, A. J., F., S. B., & Emery, G. (1979).
+Cognitive Therapy of Depression.
+New York, NY: Guilford Press.

 ## Copyright